BigData2025-Rev/miguelpena-projectone-finished-version/README.md

 ## Project One - Prescription Store:

-The current system is messy and errors can occur.
 A store where Patients can login, see their prescriptions, buy refills, and see a history of their purchased prescriptions.

 ## Note: